 While in all games, the average winning percentage of any team is .500, its winning percentage goes up to .550 at home, and down to .450 on the road.
 That advantage has been fairly consistent throughout all eras of baseball, although some teams, especially those who play in a particularly atypical home ballpark, may have a bigger edge that endures over the years.

 When a game is played in a neutral park, the home team is decided beforehand.
-There are some cases in which a visiting team is considered the home team, for example when a game that has been rained out has to be moved to the visiting team's ballpark in order to be replayed before the end of the season; in those cases, the "home" team bats last, even though it is not playing in its own ballpark.
+There are some cases in which a visiting team is considered the home team, for example when a game is moved to the visiting team's ballpark because of non-baseball reasons; in those cases, the "home" team bats last, even though it is not playing in its own ballpark.

 During the regular season, each team plays an equal number of home and road game, although rainouts may intervene and shorten the schedule.
 In addition, a rained out home game that is replayed on the road at the end of the season is usually played with the host team as the home team, even though it would have been the visiting team had the game been played on its originally scheduled date.

 In the postseason, the team with the better record has home field advantage in a majority of games; there are tiebreakers to determine which team gets the advantage in case the two have the same record.
 In the World Series, home field advantage alternated between the National League and American League until the 2003 World Series, when it began to be awarded to the league which had won that season's All-Star Game.